zadjii/nebula/CONTRIBUTING.md

 The tests clean up startup of the test, and leave the database after running them, so you can use them as repopulation script for testing.

+I'm finally starting to right some real unit tests, those you can run with

+`python -m test.all_unit_tests`

 ### Instances